By Vinod Kumar, eCommerce Strategist

 - With this customer-centric model, any measurement is also naturally omni-channel as well.
 For example, according to IDC Retail Insights’ consumer survey, an estimated 48 million “showrooming” shoppers spent $68 billion during the 2012 holiday season.
 Smart retailers are starting to acknowledge this as an irreversible trend and are making plans to embrace as part of their overall consumer engagement strategy instead of creating resistance within their organizations.

 - Retailers will need to take multiple sources of data into consideration to build a comprehensive picture of consumer engagement, including – Store Analytics, Customer Analytics, Campaign & Offer Analytics and Web Analytics.
 This is what Greg is terming as the new value opportunity – the Omni-channel Next Best Action (NBA) Cycle.

-- The Next Best Action cycle forces people to measure consumer interaction with a brand beyond the traditional ‘recency’ & ‘frequency’ measures, and include the ‘how’ and the ‘where’ of these measures.
+- The Next Best Action cycle forces people to measure consumer interaction with a brand beyond the traditional ‘recency’ and ‘frequency’ measures, and include the ‘how’ and the ‘where’ of these measures.

 There was a LOT covered in this session and I know the audience got a ton out of the discussion.
-If I had to focus on three key takeaways:
+If I had to focus on 3 key takeaways, they would be:

 - More data doesn’t necessarily equate to more or better insights.
 Chances are, the data that you need to make insightful decisions already exist in your systems.
 It is up to internal teams to identify data that may exist in various silos and bring the information together.